roddsrod/mslearn-python-oo/rock-paper-scissor-5.md

-Certainly!
-Below is a detailed, step-by-step explanation of the code execution, describing which line of code runs after each other and how the flow of control moves through the program.
+Step-by-step explanation of the code execution, describing which line of code runs after each other and how the flow of control moves through the program.

 ### Explanation of Code Execution Order